Exo ftocheia

 – "Tsinganiko chasapiko", Kostas Gantinis, New York, June 18, 1937 (RCA Victor CS-010682 – 38-3099-A and Orthophonic S-734).
 According to DAHR, the recording was also released under the title “Lechayim” (Victor CS-010682 – V-9084 and 25-5046) for the US Jewish market.

-To glentzediko”, Alpha Company Orchestra under the direction of Andreas Poggis, USA, 1950s (Alpha Record Company ST2803B – 2803-B).
-This is a potpurri, which in addition to the tune we are concerned with includes musical themes from "Chasapiko Tatavliano", which is considered inextricably linked to the Greek shadow theater, Karagiozis, and "To ravdi tou tseligka" (Panhellenic P-8001 A).
-According to the salutations heard in the recording, Andreas Pongis (violin), Dimitris Frantzeskakis (accordion), Nikolaou (guitar) participated in the orchestra.
+To glentzediko”, Alpha Company Orchestra, under the direction of Andreas Poggis, USA, 1950s (Alpha Record Company ST2803B – 2803-B).
+This is a medley, which in addition to the tune we are examining, includes musical themes from "Chasapiko Tatavliano", which is considered inextricably linked to the Greek shadow theater, Karagiozis, and "To ravdi tou tseligka" (Panhellenic P-8001 A).
+According to the salutations heard in the recording, Andreas Pongis (violin), Dimitris Frantzeskakis (accordion) and Nikolaou (guitar) participated in the orchestra.

 (Many thanks to Joel Rubin and Martin Schwartz for pointing out the recordings).